gregorydickson/pashion-web/README.md

 - from the src/main/webapp/ directory `jspm install <package>` if the package is not found, try with npm prefix `jspm install npm:<package>`

+# Notes on app deployment
+* The aurelia app can be bundled for a faster application load.
+* The Stormpath library requires the Oracle JDK to support encryption.
+However, the default AMIs used in Elastic Beanstalk come with Open JDK.
+I have created a custom ami with Java 8 and an Elastic Beanstalk extention for setting the alternative JDK to support loading of the Stormpath library.
+The ami is name: java8_102_2nd_try, id: ami-600c5277.

 # To Build and Deploy browse.pashiontool.com